cferdinandi/adventure/content/gm.md

 Otherwise, it's boring and disappointing.

 {{<callout title="Examples">}}
-- The player fails to pick the lock on the chest.
-It unleashes a curse, freezing the player in place!
+- **The player fails to pick the lock on the chest.** It springs a trap, causing the room to lock and start filling with water!
-- The player tries to jump across a cliff and fails the roll.
-They slam into the cliff wall and fall onto a ledge 20 feet down.
+- **The player tries to jump across a cliff and fails the roll.** They slam into the cliff wall and fall onto a ledge 20 feet down.
 They think they've escaped the worst of it... until the ledge starts to shift and crack under their weight.
 {{</callout>}}